 Google announced at Google I/O 2017 that it was developing a standalone VR headset with HTC, negating the need for a smartphone, PC and even wires to enjoy virtual reality.

-The company announced a standalone VR headset in China months later, suggesting that the standalone Vive VR headset will be making its debut in the UK sooner rather than later.
+The question now is, will the HTC Vive Focus ever come out in the UK?
 Here, we discuss all the latest HTC Vive Focus release date rumours, along with the latest design and feature news.

 If you're looking for more information on the second-generation Vive headset for PC, take a look at the latest HTC Vive 2 rumours.